E-Sign Banner

 Tell Companies House you have verified someone's identity here.

-From Autumn 2025 - ID verification will be made a compulsory part of new incorporations, newly appointed directors and new PSCs.
-The 12 month transition period to require more than 7 million existing directors and PSCs to verify their identity will begin.
-ID verification will happen as part of the annual confirmation statement.
+18th November 2025 - ID verification now a compulsory part of the process of new company incorporations, appointing new directors and new PSCs.
+The 12-month transition period to require the more than 7 million existing directors and PSCs to verify their identity has begun.
+ID verification will largely happen as part of the annual confirmation statement (this is slightly nuanced depending on whether or not an existing PSC is also a director of the company).

-Spring 2026 - ID verification will be made compulsory for anyone filing a document with CH.
+Spring 2026 - ID verification expected be made compulsory for anyone filing a document with CH.

 By the end of 2026, it is expected that the transition period for all individuals on the register requiring ID verification will have been completed and compliance activity will begin against those who have failed to verify their identity.